GlennDumoulin/DeterministicFluidSimulation/Assets/GW2425_Dumoulin_Glenn_NL_LearningLog.md

 The paper is completed and I have done a basic grammatical and spelling check.
 I might do another one using ChatGPT, for example, this evening if I have some spare time before submitting everything.
 However, I want to make sure my presentation received some upgrades and the feedback from the test presentation is applied.

+Alright, I applied the feedback from the test presentation and adapted the presentation based on the discussion with my supervisor about dropping networking from the equation.
+It feels like my presentation is a bit too long now, so I might have to tweak things a little or cherry-pick what I want to explain or how far I'll go about certain topics.

+This is the last entry for my Learning Log.
+It's been interesting to keep updating this with experiences and progress updates, but I don't think I will use this again unless I really have to.

+Bye!

 ## References overview